shreyasunhle0110/PropertyManagement/Readme.md

      - `elasticsearch.bat` for Elasticsearch.

 3. **Deploy Workflow:**
-   - Design the workflow in Camunda Modeler.
    - Deploy the workflow using the Modeler to the Camunda engine.
    - The workflow is located in the resources folder of the gateway application.

 4. **Start Microservices:**
-   - Load all 5 microservices (Authentication, Gateway, Property Management, Comment Management, File Upload Service) into Eclipse.
+   - Load all 5 microservices (Authentication, Gateway, Property Management, Comment Management, File Upload Service).
    - Download Maven packages for the applications.

 5. **Start Angular App:**